-Since 2012 the Trust has sent out feedback forms to students after their courses, asking them to assess their experiences in five categories, and evaluate them in a ranking from 6 (excellent) to 2 (very poor).
-The categories are: tuition; accommodation; liaison with our representative in Italy; contact with our student organiser in the UK; and reception at the airport by a member of the Trust. to how the bursaries might be improved.
+Since 2012 the Trust has sent out feedback forms to students after their courses, asking them to assess their experiences in five categories, and evaluate them.
+The categories are: tuition; accommodation; and contact with a Trust representative.
 Students are also asked to suggest how improvements could be made.

-The two language schools used by the Trust are Central School of English in London and CES-Oxford, in Wheatley.
+The two language schools used by the Trust are CES-Wimbledon and CES-Oxford, in Wheatley.

 Among the positive comments – especially if the young person has come from a remote, rural area and is making his or her first trip abroad – is that it has been a great opportunity to mature and become independent, and to savour British culture.